sgoldenlab/simba/docs/Tutorial_tools.md

 4. Hit `Enter` **twice** and it will crop the video, the new video will have a name of *Name of original video* + *_cropped*.

 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/cropvideo4.PNG" width="900" height="100" />

+## Downsample Video
+This is a tool to downsample video into smaller size and reduce the resolution of the video.

+The downsample video tool has **Customize Resolution** and **Default Resolution**

+### Customize Resolution
+This allows you to downsample video into any height and width.

+1. First, click